 Care.
 Collaboration.
 Community.

 FIRC and Building Hope are committed to meeting the community’s most pressing needs and together, will increase their collaboration and efficiency.

 The high cost of living makes Summit County a difficult place to live.
 FIRC & Building Hope empower people through education and support to help them manage the challenges of housing, parenting, mental health & healthcare so our community can thrive.

-- Community partners are providing over $3 million in in-kind donations for the building
+- Community partners are providing in-kind donations towards the building effort

-- Through the sale of properties and cash reserves, FIRC will contribute $3.2 million dollars
+- Through the sales of existing properties and cash reserves, FIRC will contribute $2.5M

 How to Contribute